All Episodes

 Sorry about that.

-I have a son in in in the military, he's in the army.
+I have a son in the military.

 He's been to Iraq twice.

-Those young men that went down in that helicopter in Afghanistan last week was from from his unit.
+Those young men that went down in that helicopter in Afghanistan last week was from his unit.

 And it's been his duty to deal with the families, get the personal effects.

-Uh which is all of that is is terrible for a young man to have to go through.
+He has to meet with the families and help them deal with this, which is all of that is terrible for a young man to have to go through.

 But he gets it, and I get it.